github/docs/content/admin/monitoring-managing-and-updating-your-instance/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

 ## Reconfiguring high availability replication after a failover

-After you fail over from the cluster's active nodes to the cluster's replica nodes, you can reconfigure high availability replication in two ways.
+After you fail over from the cluster's active nodes to the cluster's replica nodes, you can reconfigure high availability in one of two ways.

-### Provisioning and configuring new replica nodes

-After a failover, you can reconfigure high availability in two ways.
 The method you choose will depend on the reason that you failed over, and the state of the original active nodes.

 - Provision and configure a new set of replica nodes for each of the new active nodes in your secondary datacenter.
 - Use the original active nodes as the new replica nodes.

 The process for reconfiguring high availability is identical to the initial configuration of high availability.
 For more information, see "[Creating a high availability replica for a cluster](#creating-a-high-availability-replica-for-a-cluster)."

+If you use the original active nodes, after reconfiguring high availability, you will need to unset maintenance mode on the nodes.
+For more information, see "[AUTOTITLE](/admin/administering-your-instance/configuring-maintenance-mode/enabling-and-scheduling-maintenance-mode#enabling-or-disabling-maintenance-mode-for-all-nodes-in-a-cluster-via-the-cli)."

 ## Disabling high availability replication for a cluster